 All students will enroll in five seminars over their first two years.
 The first seminar is a common seminar, BITH 881, normally taken in the student's first semester.
 A second common seminar, BITH 884, is normally taken in the student's fourth semester.
 Beyond this, each student must also enroll in two seminars in their major field and one in their minor field (the two fields are Biblical Studies and Systematic/Historical Theology).
-Biblical Studies students will therefore take one section each of BITH 879 and BITH 881, two of BITH 882, and one of BITH 883, and one of BITH 882.
+Biblical Studies students will therefore take one section each of BITH 882, and one of BITH 883; Systematic/Historical Theology students will take one section each of BITH 879 and BITH 881, two of BITH 881, two of BITH 882.